teberhardt/cards-over-lan/README.md

 * **Localizable Cards** - Cards can be written in multiple languages and your device will display them in your set browser language.
 This means you can even have many people playing on the same server in different languages.
 * **Trophies** - At the end of each game, see what kind of awful each of your friends is.
 * **Bots** - Add fake players to your game that pick random cards but are probably still funnier than you.
+* **Card Upgrades** - Some cards may be "upgraded" by using Card Coins.
+You earn Card Coins with each round you win.
+They might have more uses later, or be removed entirely.
+Who knows what the future may hold?

 ## How it works